Pacifica Spindrift Players Executive Board Bylaws

 2. PSP members must be in good standing for at least one (1) month prior to the Annual Meeting to vote in Board elections and otherwise participate in the Annual Meeting.

-5. Online voting shall constitute an absentee ballot.
-Online voting will be available at least twenty (20) days in advance of the Annual Meeting.
+4. Voting for the Board of Directors will be by online vote.
+Online voting will be available at least fourteen (14) days in advance of the Annual Meeting.

-11. The Board of Directors or the President may call additional membership meetings, with notice given to all members not less than twenty (20) days before such additional meeting(s), if any.
+7. The Board of Directors or the President may call additional membership meetings, with notice given to all members not less than twenty (20) days before such additional meeting(s), if any.

 2. Board Meetings:

-3. A quorum of the Board of Directors shall consist of a simple majority plus one of the Board Directors, all Board Directors having been duly notified of the meeting date, location, and time.
+2. A quorum of the Board of Directors shall consist of a simple majority plus one of the Board Directors, all Board Directors having been duly notified of the meeting date, location, and time.

-5. Each Board Director is entitled to one (1) vote.
+3. Each Board Director is entitled to one (1) vote.

-8. Emergency or special meetings may be called by any 3 Board members with notice given to all Board members not less than five (5) days beforehand.
+4. Emergency or special meetings may be called by any 3 Board members with notice given to all Board members not less than five (5) days beforehand.

 8. Article VIII: Amendments